TheOmegaCarrot/supple/README.md

 ---

-# How do I use it?
+# How do I use this?

 Just copy `./inc/utils` to somewhere the compiler is looking for includes (`-Isomewhere`) and just include what you need.